Foreign relations of the United Kingdom: 21st century

 Three key motifs of Tony Blair's 10-year premiership were an activist philosophy of 'interventionism', maintaining a strong alliance with the US and a commitment to placing Britain at the heart of Europe.
 While the 'special relationship' and the question of Britain's role in Europe have been central to British foreign policy since the Second World War...interventionism was a genuinely new element.

 The GREAT campaign of 2012 was one of the most ambitious national promotion efforts ever undertaken by any major nation.
-It was scheduled take maximum advantage of the worldwide attention to the Summer Olympics in London.
-The goals were to make British more culture visible in order to stimulate trade, investment and tourism.
-The government partnered with key leaders in culture, business, diplomacy and education.
-The campaign unified many themes and targets, including business meetings; scholarly conventions; recreational vehicle dealers; parks and campgrounds; convention and visitors bureaus; hotels; bed and breakfast inns; casinos; and hotels.
+It was scheduled to take maximum advantage of the worldwide attention to the Summer Olympics in London.
+The goals were to make British culture more visible to stimulate trade, investment, and tourism.
+The government partnered with key leaders in culture, business, diplomacy, and education.
+The campaign unified many themes and targets, including business meetings, scholarly conventions, recreational vehicle dealers, parks and campgrounds, convention and visitors bureaus, hotels, bed-and-breakfast inns, and casinos.

 In 2013, the government of David Cameron described its approach to foreign policy by saying:

 For any given foreign policy issue, the UK potentially has a range of options for delivering impact in our national interest. ...
 [W]e have a complex network of alliances and partnerships through which we can work....
-These include – besides the EU – the UN and groupings within it, such as the five permanent members of the Security Council (the “P5”); NATO; the Commonwealth; the Organisation for Economic Cooperation and Development; the G8 and G20 groups of leading industrialised nations; and so on.
+These include – besides the EU – the UN and groupings within it, such as the five permanent members of the Security Council (the "P5"); NATO; the Commonwealth; the Organisation for Economic Cooperation and Development; the G8 and G20 groups of leading industrialised nations; and so on.

-The UK began establishing air and naval facilities in the Persian Gulf, located in the United Arab Emirates, Bahrain and Oman in 2014–15.
+The UK began establishing air and naval facilities in the Persian Gulf, located in the United Arab Emirates, Bahrain, and Oman in 2014–15.
 The Strategic Defence and Security Review 2015 highlighted a range of foreign policy initiatives of the UK government.
 Edward Longinotti notes how current British defence policy is grappling with how to accommodate two major commitments, to Europe and to an ‘east of Suez’ global military strategy, within a modest defence budget that can only fund one.
 He points out that Britain's December 2014 agreement to open a permanent naval base in Bahrain underlines its gradual re-commitment east of Suez.
 By some measures, Britain remains the second most powerful country in the world by virtue of its soft power and "logistical capability to deploy, support and sustain [military] forces overseas in large numbers."
-Although commentators have questioned the need for global power projection, the concept of “Global Britain” put forward by the Conservative government in 2019 signalled more military activity in the Middle East and Pacific, outside of NATO's traditional sphere of influence.
+Although commentators have questioned the need for global power projection, the concept of "Global Britain" put forward by the Conservative government in 2019 signalled more military activity in the Middle East and Pacific, outside of NATO's traditional sphere of influence.

 At the end of January 2020, the United Kingdom left the European Union, with a subsequent trade agreement with the EU in effect from 1 January 2021, setting out the terms of the UK-EU economic relationship and what abilities the Foreign, Commonwealth & Development Office can use in foreign relations related to trade.